lee-zhg/watson-chatbot-simple/doc/source/local.md

 #### Order #1

-1. You start orderiing by entering `I like to have a big mac please`.
+1. You start ordering by entering `I like to have a big mac please`.

 1. The chatbot replies `Thank you for your ordering.
 Is this for dine in or to go?`